-Here are six reasons why making your credit payment early is a good idea:
+Here are 6 reasons why making your credit payment early is a good idea:

 1. Paying your credit card early frees up your line of credit

 Try to keep the total of all your card balances at 50 percent or less of your total limits.
-This helps increase what is known as your capacity and reflects positively on your credit score.
-The ideal point for card balances is about 30 percent of the spending limit, but that is a long-term goal and it may take some time to get there.
+This helps increase what is known as your capacity.
+A healthy capacity reflects positively on your credit score.
+The ideal point for card balances is about 30 percent of the spending limit, but that is a long-term goal, and it may take some time to get there.

 If you make a big purchase, don’t wait until it shows up on your bill.
 You can start paying down that spending right away, freeing up your line of credit on your card.

 2. Paying your credit card early can improve your credit score